Challenging and inspiring students worldwide

 Knowledge, understanding and higher order thinking skills

-Cambridge programmes combine an emphasis on mastering subjects in depth with the development skills for study and work in the future.
+Cambridge programmes emphasis on mastering subjects in depth with the development skills for study and work in the future.
 We value deep subject knowledge as well as the conceptual understanding that helps students make links between different aspects of a subject.
 We also encourage students to develop higher order thinking skills – problem solving, critical thinking, independent research, collaboration and presenting arguments.
 These are transferable skills that will last a lifetime, preparing students for their future lives.
 They also make learning enjoyable and rewarding.

 Learning to learn